Phyks/BMC/README.md

 ## Current status

 * Able to import a PDF / djvu file, automagically find the DOI / ISBN, get the bibtex entry back and add it to the library.
 If DOI / ISBN search fails, it will prompt you for it.
+* Able to download a URL, using any specified proxy (you can list many and it will try all of them) and store the pdf file with its metadata.

+Should be almost working and usable now, although still to be considered as **experimental**.

 **Important note :** I use it for personnal use, but I don't read articles from many journals.
 If you find any file which is not working, please fill an issue or send me an e-mail with the relevant information.
 There are alternative ways to get the metadata for example, and I didn't know really which one was the best one as writing this code.